-Financial advisers see clients who actually have so much money they’ll never outlive it but who have so much anxiety and feel so stressed out about money they can’t even buy their grandchild a birthday present, she says.
+Money is a major cause of stress for millions.
+Financial advisers see clients who actually have so much money they’ll never outlive it.
+Nevertheless, these same rich folks may have so much anxiety about money they can’t even buy their grandchild a birthday present, Newcomb says.

-When you feel in control of your money, your stress goes down.
+When you feel in control of your money, your stress ebbs.
 Lower stress leads to better sleep, a better quality of life, better relationships — all benefits you get even without having more money, Newcomb says.